-The chapter follows on from previous chapters on understanding and analyzing financial statements.
-This works as the basis for analyzing the company that is planning to borrow.
-The chapter will cover in detail of how a credit analyst goes about running a risk analysis by using various methodologies.
-The three main areas that the chapter will go over are:

-- Review of financial statements and apply credit related ratios
+- The chapter follows on from previous sections on understanding and analyzing financial statements. - This works as the basis for analyzing the company that is planning to borrow. - The three main areas that this section will go over are the following: - Review of financial statements and application of credit-related ratios - Debt capacity analysis - Risk and credit restructure analysis

-- Debt Capacity Analysis

-- Risk and Credit Restructure Analysis

-Review of financial statements and apply credit related ratios
+Review of financial statements and application of credit-related ratios